Sign Up For Special Offers & Exclusive Content

 - 65 years and older: 7 to 8 hours

 Remember not to take any of these generalised recommendations as gospel.
 If you or anyone you know notices that they function optimally on a little more or less than these figures, then that’s fine.
 We’re all individuals, plus our needs can change from season to season, or even day to day.
-I’d strongly recommend maintaining an awareness of how well you function based on how much sleep you’ve had in order to work out the right number of hours for you.
+Maintain an awareness of how well you function based on how much sleep you’ve had in order to work out the right number of hours for you.

 In reality, your sleep routine could take a number of different forms.
 For example, up until the 18th Century, many people in the Western world adopted a "biphasic" (that means "two phases") sleep schedule.
 They'd go to bed for a few hours, wake up in the night and read, visit friends, or have sex, and then go back to sleep until morning.
 These were referred to as "firste and seconde sleeps" in historical texts.
-Cool, huh?
-Particularly when you consider that today's society considers night waking a problem.
+Quite inspiring, particularly when you consider that today's society considers night waking a problem.
 If you're someone who wakes in the night - don't sweat it!
 Just do something relaxing for a bit until you drop back off.
-If you're planning on sex it's probably best to wake your partner first...
+If you're planning on sex it's probably best to wake your partner first though...

 Why Is Sleep So Important?